quater/ansible-boto3/README.md

-# Ansible Cloud Module for AWS
+# Ansible Cloud Module for AWS API - Boto3 SDK
 #### Version 0.2 [![Build Status](https://travis-ci.org/pjodouin/ansible-boto3.svg)](https://travis-ci.org/pjodouin/ansible-boto3)

 This module helps manage AWS resources using the boto3 SDK.
-It is not idempotent and does not support `check` mode but it does allow one to include new AWS services in your playbooks until *CloudFormation* support is provided or a custom Ansible module is written.
+It is not idempotent and does not support `check` mode but it does allow one to include new AWS services in playbooks until *CloudFormation* support is provided or a custom Ansible module is written.

 ## Requirements